vmware-archive/go-redis-pmem/README.md

 ### Prerequisites

-To use these packages, you need new extensions to the Go language.
+To use this package, you need new extensions to the Go language.
 These changes are maintained in a separate repository [here](https://github.com/jerrinsg/go-pmem).

 ### Build & Run